amrvac/amrvac/doc/par.md

 variables, and for the TVD method, for the characteristic variables.
 The default limiter is the most diffusive `limiter=nlevelshi*'minmod'` limiter (minmod for all levels), but one can also use `limiter=nlevelshi*'woodward'`, or use different limiters per level.
+Click [Slope limiters](limiter.md) to see detailed description of all available limiters.

 The `gradient_limiter` is the selection of a limiter to be used in computing gradients (or divergence of vector) when the typegrad=limited (or